PrincipatoG/Conformal-Prediction-for-Hierarchical-Data/README.md

-# Conformal-Prediction-for-Hierarchical-Data
+# Conformal Prediction for Hierarchical-Data
-This repository is the official implementation of [Conformal Prediction for Hierarchical Data](https://arxiv.org/abs/2411.13479).
+This repository is the official implementation of Conformal Prediction for Hierarchical Data.

 ## Requirements